 ServerGarden

-In 2022, sound artist Morten Poulsen sought out one of these “clouds”.
-With specialized microphones that picks up electromagnetic waves, he listened to the data center’s almost endless rows of servers spinning and beeping around the clock, all interconnected.
+In 2022, Morten Poulsen visited one of these physical clouds: a data center in Copenhagen.
+With microphones that picks up electromagnetic waves, which are normally out of the range of human hearing, he listened to the inner workings of the almost endless interconnected rows of servers that exchange data day and night.

 Title: ServerGarden